 Fox Sports: Foxtel enters the second-year of a five year agreement, which means all twenty-one of this year’s races will be broadcast live and exclusive on the telco provider, which includes their online streaming platform Foxtel Now.
 Last season Fox Sports 506 was the true “home of motorsport in Australia”, and that doesn’t change here in 2018.
 As seen in the TV schedule at the bottom of this page, Foxtel will telecast LIVE, and in HD where available, all twenty-one F1 Grand Prix events, as well as every qualifying race and formal practice session.
 Starting with the Australian Grand Prix in Melbourne in late March, and finishing the season with the Abu Dhabi Grand Prix festival in the UAE in late November, each and every championship race will be shown ad-break free.

-This year’s Grand Prix in Germany takes on greater significance, as it’s not only the eleventh fixture of the F1 season, it offers local favourite Daniel Ricciardo an opportunity to kick his 2018 season into high gear with a win or visit to the podium.
-Ricciardo will look to battle Lewis Hamilton, Sebastian Vettel, Kimi Raikkonen, Valtteri Bottas and company, as he seeks to contend for a place among the Driver’s Championship after he fell off the pace last season, and you can watch each practice and qualifying session, as well as the race in HD, ad-break free, on Fox Sports.
+This year’s Grand Prix in Singapore takes on greater significance, as it’s not only the fifteenth fixture of the F1 season, it offers local favourite Daniel Ricciardo an opportunity to get his 2018 season back on track with a win or visit to the podium.
+Ricciardo will look to battle Lewis Hamilton, Sebastian Vettel, Kimi Raikkonen, Valtteri Bottas and company, as he seeks to contend for a place among the Driver’s Championship and you can watch each practice and qualifying session, as well as the race in HD, ad-break free, on Fox Sports.

 Practice 1 – Friday 6.45pm – Fox Sports 5